caiettia/Thesis-Project/project5/README.md

 # Project 5
 For my project, I decided to curate a text-based data set pertaining to blockchain in healthcare.
-I did this by
+The reason for this, is I want to better understand how Blockchain as a technology is percevied in the Healthcare industry.
+As such, I will be taking my text-based data set and performing Sentiment Analysis on said data set.
+From this, I hope to have a better understanding of how the technology is perceived by a public forum such as Twitter in regards to its application and use in the Healthcare sector.

 # Data
 ## Curating